 Ingredients

-- Oil – We sear the beef on medium heat so we can get away with using olive oil in this recipe.
-You can use your favorite oil that has a similar smoke point.
+- Oil – We sear the beef over medium heat, so olive oil works well for this recipe.

 - See the recipe card for quantities and preparation.